Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

-Finally, we explore the temporal dependence of large-scale jets and Rossby waves in the vicinity of the outer boundary for configuration (ii).
-In the case of thermal convection in a rapidly rotating thick spherical shell, a quasi-periodic inward drift of zonal jets was reported by \citet{rotvig2007multiple}, using both the three-dimensional description of the system and its quasi-geostrophic approximation.
-Such a migration can be attributed to the variations of $\beta(s)$ over one single jet, that promotes a better energy transfer on the inward flank of retrograde jets \citep[][]{chemke2015poleward}.
-Figure~\ref{fig:jets-drift} shows the time-evolution of the mean zonal velocity $\langle u_\varphi \rangle_\varphi(s,t)$ over $100$ turnover times $\turnover$.
-Figure \ref{fig:jets-drift}(\textit{a}) reveals that jets in the DNS indeed drift inward in a quasi-periodic manner, with a recurrence time scale of about $10$~$\turnover$.
-The only model capable of reproducing those drifts is $\tau \equiv \mathcal{M}$, and it does so with the same typical recurrence time, as illustrated by Fig.~\ref{fig:jets-drift} (\textit{b}).
+Finally, we explore the temporal dependence of Rossby waves and large-scale jets in the vicinity of the outer boundary for configuration (ii).
 Close to the outer boundary, as seen previously in Fig.~\ref{fig:configurations-fields}(\textit{c}), Rossby waves prevail.
-Figure~\ref{fig:rossby-waves} shows a longitude-time map of the cylindrically radial velocity $u_s$ at $s=1.32$ over one single turnover time.
-Observed patterns evolve on time scales much shorter than the jet drift time scale.
-The evolution of these non-axisymmetric patterns results from the superposition of two effects: advection by the average background zonal flow at this radius, indicated by the black line in Fig.~\ref{fig:rossby-waves}, and retrograde transport by Rossby waves, since patterns appear steeper than would be expected from pure advection by the zonal flow.
+Figure~\ref{fig:rossby-waves} shows a longitude-time map of the cylindrically radial velocity $u_s$ at $s=1.32$ over a single turnover time.
+We observe the evolution of non-axisymmetric patterns which results from the superposition of two effects: advection by the average background zonal flow at this radius, indicated by the black line in Fig.~\ref{fig:rossby-waves}, and additional prograde transport by Rossby waves, since patterns appear steeper than would be expected from pure eastward advection by the local zonal flow.

-The model $\tau \equiv \mathcal{M}$ also successfully predicts these rapidly evolving small-scale structures.
-Its success stems from an accurate representation of advection by the zonal flow -in agreement with the reference DNS- which preserves the quasi-linear conditions necessary for Rossby wave propagation in this region.
+The different models and the under-resolved simulation successfully predict these rapidly evolving small-scale structures.
+We find however that advection by the zonal flow is weaker for the under-resolved simulation in Fig.~\ref{fig:rossby-waves}(\textit{e}) ---in comparison with the reference DNS---, but still preserves the quasi-linear conditions necessary for Rossby wave propagation in this region.